 DK Holding Investments, s.r.o. is a limited liability company established on 16 December 2015.
 The registered address of the Company is Na poříčí 1079/3a, Nové Město, 110 00 Praha 1, Czech Republic, identification number of the company is 04645740.
-The ultimate owner and the manager of the Company is Mr. Jaromir Tesar.
+The ultimate owner and the manager of the Company is Mr. Jaromír Tesař.
 The Company is a parent company of the group of companies, which comprises the following entities and their subsidiaries consolidated in these financial statements:

 - (i) ENERGO-PRO Industries, s.r.o.
 Group

 - (ii) ENERGO-PRO a.s.
 Group

-- (iii) Other subsidiaries of DKHI Group
+- (iii) Other subsidiaries of DKHI Group and related party companies

-The number of employees of the DKHI Group as of 31 December 2021 and 2020 was 9,644 and 9,645, respectively.
+The number of employees of the DKHI Group as of 31 December 2022 and 2021 was 9,612 and 9,644, respectively.